Does Your Car Have Asbestos Brake Pads?

 Asbestos is most dangerous when it is friable, meaning that it crumbles easily, creating inhalable fibers which can eventually lead to fatal forms of lung cancer.
 In general, the Consumer Products Safety Commission advises that products containing asbestos remain undisturbed, unless damaged.
 Obviously, this advice cannot be entirely followed in the automobile repair industry.
 Brakes must be inspected, maintained, and replaced on a regular basis to ensure their safety.
 Because brake pads degrade over time and produce dust, exposure to dangerous inhalable fibers is possible if proper precautions are not taken.

-What Can I do to Prevent Asbestos Exposure While Working on my Car?
+What Can I do to Prevent Exposure to Asbestos Brake Pads?

 The best way to prevent possible asbestos exposure during car maintenance is to take your car to a professional auto mechanic.
 If you must work on your vehicle at home, the Environmental Protection Agency has published a list of best practices for preventing asbestos exposure among brake and clutch repair workers, including a list of dos and don’ts for home mechanics:

 Work Practice Don’ts for Home Mechanics with Asbestos Brake Pads

 It is recommended that you:

 - Do not use compressed air for cleaning.
 Compressed air blows dust into the air.

 - Do not clean brakes or clutches with a dry rag, brush (wet or dry), or garden hose.

 - Do not use an ordinary wet/dry vac without a high-efficiency particulate air (HEPA) filter to vacuum dust.
 Invisible particles of brake or clutch dust can stay in the air and on your clothes long after a job is complete.